davidevernizzi/davidevernizzi.github.io/_posts/2015-05-10-yii-restful-api-authentication.markdown

 categories: yii, rest, api, authentication
 ---

-Authentication nin a RESTFUL api is crucial.
+Authentication in a RESTFUL api is crucial.
 You don't want to give unauthorized access to private resources, nor to allow dangerous operations.
 There are many ways to authenticate a request.
 For instance: